nantrinh/postit_app_walkthrough/lesson_4/README.md

 # Lesson 4
-At the end of the lesson, the app will [TODO]
+At the end of the lesson, the app will use Ajax to submit votes and refresh the vote count for the object that was voted on, extract the voting code from the models to a Ruby gem, add slugging and roles, use Eastern US time as the default time, and let users choose which time zone to use.

 Demo:
 ![](../gifs/lesson_4.gif)

 ## Table of Contents

 * [Course Instructions](#course-instructions)
    * [Ajax-ify voting and extract code to a Gem](#ajax-ify-voting-and-extract-code-to-a-gem)
    * [Use slugs](#use-slugs)